Upcoming Volunteer Events

 Getting Credit for Your Volunteer Work

-You will need to fill out your school’s community service hours form and email it to Miss Jen at email@example.com.
-Miss Jen will check your hours and email you back a signed copy.
+You will need to fill out your school’s community service hours form and email it to firstname.lastname@example.org.
+We will check your hours and email you back a signed copy.

 Looking to broaden your volunteering horizons?
-Here are some projects you can do from home to benefit both local and international organizations.
+Here are some volunteer ideas to benefit both local and international organizations.

 Volunteer to assist at a blood drive – act as a greeter, escort, or serve refreshments; help arrange appointments for an upcoming blood drive or make thank you cards for the Red Cross to hand out to blood donors.
-Check out the Red Cross Youth Association for more at-home volunteer opportunities.
-Or host a blood drive and try for a $2,500 scholarship.
-Click here for more information.
+Check out the Red Cross Youth Association for more volunteer opportunities.

-Help the Friends of the Burlington County Animal Shelter to bring a little fun into the lives of rescued animals by making cat toys out of cardboard tubes.
-Visit their website for a complete list of ways kids can help.
+Help the Friends of the Burlington County Animal Shelter by running a donation drive, running a fundraiser, or fostering a pet.
+Visit their website for a complete list of ways teens can help.